sciguy16/jwt-explorer/README.md

 * Easily update `iat` and `exp` with various offsets
 * Sign and encode tokens with common algorithms
 * Accept and encode invalid JSON payloads
+* Alter the claims while retaining the original signature

 ## License